 According to Saunders, they went through a lot of variations of set dressing for the interiors.
 The floor was originally cut stone, the area within the cylindrical glass waterfall/ spiral staircase was originally an arboretum, and there were creeping vines on the balconies (which you can still see in the east view.)

-The staircase started out as glass, supported by cast aluminum cantelever arms of graded heights fanning out from the glass, but structurally it wasn’t feasable, so cast concrete steps were used instead.
+The staircase started out as glass, supported by cast aluminum cantilever arms of graded heights fanning out from the glass, but structurally it wasn’t feasible, so cast concrete steps were used instead.
 And even Saunders admits that this actually makes the center a little cleaner.

-When it comes to Tony Stark’s bedroom, what they aimed for was to create a ‘stark’ designer environment, something that reflected a complete absence of personal touch.
+When it came to Tony Stark’s bedroom, what they aimed for was to create a ‘stark’ designer environment, something that reflected a complete absence of personal touch.

 And that’s because, as Saunders rightfully pointed out:

-Now that’s you’ve seen in the making, time to watch Iron Man’s house crumble down:
+Now that’s you’ve seen it in the making, time to watch Iron Man’s house crumble:

-And if you want to recreate the attack on Tony Stark’s Malibu mansion yourself, check out this nifty LEGO set that includes everything from figurines of the people in the house (Tony Stark, Pepper Potts, even the Mark 42 armor suit), as well as a section of the house, and the Mandarin’s helicopter.
-Get it here.
+Fun fact: If you want to recreate the attack on Tony Stark’s Malibu mansion yourself, check out this nifty LEGO set that includes everything from figurines of the people in the house (Tony Stark, Pepper Potts, even the Mark 42 armor suit), as well as a section of the house, and the Mandarin’s helicopter.